stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 ## Overview

-The final piece of functionality we need to support texture sampling is the _descriptor set_.
+The final piece of functionality needed to support texture sampling is the _descriptor set_.

-- A descriptor set is comprised of the _resources_ used by the pipeline during rendering (samplers, uniform buffers, etc).
+* A descriptor set is comprised of the _resources_ used by the pipeline during rendering (samplers, uniform buffers, etc).

-- Sets are allocated from a _descriptor set pool_ (similar to commands).
+* Sets are allocated from a _descriptor set pool_ (similar to commands).

-- A _descriptor set layout_ specifies the resource bindings for a descriptor set.
+* A _descriptor set layout_ specifies the resource bindings for a descriptor set.

-We will also need to slightly refactor the pipeline layout which is used to configure the descriptor sets in the rendering process.
+The pipeline layout will also be refactored to configure the descriptor sets used by the pipeline.

 > Descriptor sets are one of the more complex aspects of a Vulkan application (or at least they proved to be for the author).
 We have attempted to come up with a design that reflects the flexibility that the Vulkan designers were clearly aiming for while hopefully providing a relatively developer-friendly API.